 Take your layered look up a notch with strategically placed warm highlights.
 The face-framing pieces—and tawny copper tones—take the cake.

-Combine the tawny undertones of bronze with the reddish ones of copper for an allover *flames-emoji* look.
+Combine the tawny undertones of bronze with the reddish ones of copper for an allover heat-filled look.

 Pep up a piecey, layered bob with some warm bronze highlights.
-This one was made even sweeter with prominent face-framing highlights.
+This one is even sweeter with prominent face-framing pieces.

 A subtle bronze balayage combined with natural roots is the perfect low-maintenance look (that's still high-impact, of course).

 Like we said, the great thing about bronze is that it's an easy, transitional shade—you don't have to go too dark or too light with it.
-Ease into it with super-subtle highlights that still warm up your entire look.
+Ease into it with super subtle highlights that still warm up your entire look.
+Leake agrees, saying that bronze is a relatively low-maintenance look, as it deposits color instead of lifting it.

 Feeling subtle?
-Warm up raven-hued curls with just a sprinkle of bronze highlights throughout.
-(Also, if you're getting volume envy from this pic, find our best volume-boosting tips for curly hair here.)
+Warm up raven-hued curls with just a sprinkle of bronze highlights throughout, as seen here on digital creator Taylor Winbush.
+(Also, if you're getting volume envy from this pic, find our best volume-boosting tips for curly hair here).

 Look like you just spent a week in St. Tropez with a tawny sun-kissed color and silky beach waves.

-Spice up your tendrils with a stunning honey-bronze hue.
+Spice up your strands with a stunning honey-bronze hue.
 We love the dimension here with darker pieces beneath.

-Go from dark to light with a bronze ombré you won't have to worry about root touchups for.
+Go from dark to light with a bronze ombré so seamless, you won't have to worry about frequent root touch-ups.
+If you find yourself wanting to do a bit of at-home maintenance, Bryant recommends tinted conditioners as her go-to for vibrancy hold in between salon visits.

-Gorgeous curls can be made even more gorgeous (if that's even possible) by warming 'em up with honey, bronze-hued highlights combined with tawny-brown lowlights.
+Gorgeous curls can be made even more gorgeous (if that's even possible) by warming them up with honey bronze-hued highlights combined with tawny brown lowlights.

 Go a little red with a bronze balayage and coppery tint.
 The touchable waves here are the cherry on top.